-- 17. Click and drag the model to spin it. - Note: For glucose isomerase, it should look more or less like a flattened sphere. - 18.
-Right click and drag the model to zoom in and out.
+- 16. Click and drag the model to spin it. - Note: For glucose isomerase, it should look more or less like a flattened sphere. - 17.
+Right click and drag the model to zoom in and out. - 18.
+Use the "Model to display" menu in the Viewer Controls box to change which reconstruction is displayed. - 19.
+Click the "Close" button when you are finished looking at the results and reconstructions.

-- 19. Use the "Model to display" menu in the Viewer Controls box to change which reconstruction is displayed. - 20.
-Click the "Close" button when you are finished looking at the results and reconstructions. - 21.
-The results from individual DAMMIF runs are saved in the selected output folder with the name refix>xx, where xx is the run number: 01, 02, etc. For this tutorial, that would be glucose_isomerase_01, glucose_isomerase_02, and so on.
-The different files produced are described in the DAMMIF manual. - Note: Generally, the file of interest is the -1.pdb file, in this case glucose_isomerase_01-1.pdb, glucose isomerase 02-1.pdb, etc. - 22.
-If averaging was done with DAMAVER, the results are saved in the selected output folder with the given prefix, in this case glucose_isomerase.
-The output files generated are described in the DAMAVER manual. - Note: Generally, the files of interest are the generated pdbs: prefix>damaver.pdb and damfilt.pdb.
-For this tutorial, those would be glucose_isomerase_damaver.pdb and glucose_isomerase_damaver.pdb. - 23.
-If clustering was done with DAMCLUST, the results are saved in the selected output folder with the given prefix (for this tutorial, glucose_isomerase).
-The files generated are described in the DAMCLUST manual. - 24.
+- 20. The results from individual DAMMIF runs are saved in the selected output folder with the name fix>xx, where xx is the run number: 01, 02, etc. For this tutorial, that would be glucose_isomerase_01, glucose_isomerase_02, and so on.
+The different files produced are described in the DAMMIF manual. - Note: Generally, the file of interest is the -1.cif file, in this case glucose_isomerase_01-1.cif, glucose_isomerase_02-1.cif, etc. - 21.
+If averaging was done with DAMAVER, the results are saved in the selected output folder with the given prefix, in this case glucose isomerase.
+The output files generated are described in the DAMAVER manual. - Note: Generally, the file of interest is the generated damfilt mmCIF: cprefix>damfilt.cif.
+For this tutorial, that would be glucose_isomerase_damfilt.cif. - 22.
+If multiple clusters were found, the results are saved in the selected output folder with the given prefix (for this tutorial, glucose_isomerase).
+The files generated are described in the DAMAVER manual. - 23.
 If refinement was done with DAMMIN, the results are saved in the selected output folder as refine_refix>, e.g. for this tutorial refine_glucose_isomerase.
-The files generated are described in the DAMMIN manual. - Note: Generally, the file of interest is the -1.pdb file, in this case refine_glucose_isomerase-1.pdb. - 25.
-If alignment to a reference PDB was done with SUPCOMB, the files aligned depend on what other processing was done. - If refinement was done, then there will be a single file named refine<prefix>-1_aligned.pdb.
-For this tutorial, refine glucose isomerase-1 aligned.pdb. - If no refinement is done but averaging is done, then the damaver and damfilt results are aligned, as well as the most probable model (the blue highlighted model in the summary panel).
-The associated filenames would be refix>damaver_aligned.pdb, cprefix>damfilt_aligned.pdb, and cprefix>##-1_aligned.pdb where ## is the model number of the most probable model.
-For this tutorial, glucose_isomerase_damaver_aligned.pdb, glucose_isomerase_damfilt_aligned.pdb, and glucose_isomerase##-1_aligned.pdb. - If no refinement is done but clustering is done, then the representative models of each cluster is aligned.
-The associated filenames would be refix>##-1_aligned.pdb where ## is the model number of the representative model.
-For this tutorial, that is glucose_isomerase##-1_aligned.pdb. - If no refinement, averaging, or clustering is done, then every calculated model is aligned.
-The associated filenames would be refix>##-1_aligned.pdb where ## is the model number of a model.
-For this tutorial, that is glucose isomerase ##-1 aligned.pdb.
+The files generated are described in the DAMMIN manual. - Note: Generally, the file of interest is the -1.cif file, in this case refine_glucose_isomerase-1.cif. - 24.
+If alignment to a reference PDB/mmCIF was done with CIFSUP, the files aligned depend on what other processing was done. - If refinement was done, then there will be a single file named refine_prefix>-1_aligned.cif.
+For this tutorial, refine glucose isomerase-1 aligned.cif. - If no refinement is done but averaging is done, then the damaver and damfilt results are aligned, as well as the most probable model (the blue highlighted model in the summary panel).
+The associated filenames would be refix>damaver_aligned.cif, cprefix>damfilt_aligned.cif, and cprefix>##-1_aligned.cif where ## is the model number of the most probable model.
+For this tutorial, glucose_isomerase_damaver_aligned.cif, glucose_isomerase_damfilt_aligned.cif, and glucose_isomerase##-1_aligned.cif. - If no refinement or averaging is done, then every calculated model is aligned.
+The associated filenames would be cprefix>##-1_aligned.cif where ## is the model number of a model.
+For this tutorial, that is glucose_isomerase##-1_aligned.cif. - 25.
+You can save a summary table of the DAMMIF results with the pdf report that RAW can make.
+Close the DAMMIF/N window, right click on the glucose_isomerase.out item in the IFT control panel and select "Save report".
+Use the "Add DAMMIF/N results .csv" button to add the glucose_isomerase_dammif_results.csv to the report.
+Then click "Save Report" and save the pdf report.
+If you open the report you will see a summary of the run parameters and numerical results saved as a table.